Looking for some spooky Halloween read-alouds to terrify your middle school students?

 You could also use the picture book to introduce other Baba Yaga novels such as Vassa in the Night (Porter) and Baba Yaga’s Assistant (graphic novel, McCoola).
 With younger readers, compare Vasilisa’s story with Cinderella.
 How are their stories alike and different?

 Looking for something a little creepy, but definitely not-so-scary?
-This picture book from Neil Gaiman is a great choice for younger students or your less Halloween-friendly audiences (Yup, I’m from Texas–I know all about those).
+This picture book from Neil Gaiman is a great choice for younger students or your less Halloween-friendly audiences (Yup, I taught in Texas–I know all about those).

 Halloween read-aloud: It’s a picture book, and it’s short enough to be read in about 15 minutes.
 Gorgeous and creepy illustrations with lots and lots of onomatopoeia in the text.
 Because the family accuses Lucy of lying, this would pair well with The Boy Who Cried Wolf.

 Is your voice too cheerful to pull off a creepy read-aloud?
-Check to see if the audiobook is on sale for The Wolves in the Walls!
+Check your public library for the audiobook!

 When I was in ninth grade, we went to a theatre performance of five different short stories.
 One of those stories was “The Monkey’s Paw” by W.W.
 Jacobs.
 I can still remember the final scene with the loud knocking at the door and the mother scrambling to find the monkey’s paw before whatever is outside gets inside.
 This story is a great way to teach your students to be careful what they wish for…

 Halloween read-aloud: You’ll want to read the entire story, which is not all that long.
 Be sure to pound on the table for knocking effect at the very end.
 Here’s a free download of “The Monkey’s Paw” from Project Gutenberg.